Attention Heads

 In a Transformer architecture, the residual stream is a high-dimensional vector space that serves as the backbone of information flow through the model.
 It stores token embeddings at each position and acts as a communication channel between different layers, accumulating layer outputs additively.
 This structure allows information to flow through the model while enabling different layers to communicate through distinct subspaces of the shared channel.

 The residual stream has a deeply linear structure where each layer reads information through linear transformations at the start, processes that information, and writes its output back through another linear transformation.
 This architecture implements a form of read/write memory, where different components can access and modify specific subspaces through learned projections.
 The lack of a privileged basis means the specific subspaces used for communication are learned during training and can be rotated without changing the model's behavior, differing from traditional computer memory with fixed addressing schemes while maintaining similar core capabilities.
+Attention heads and MLP blocks in each layer dynamically access and modify information within this stream.
 You can analyze how the model's residual stream evolves during training using our Logit Analysis page.

 Variable Binding